TheLeshuga/MetroidNESTesting/README.md

 # Best place to see the project

-You can download the CSV file from this project to check it or click this (Drive link)[https://docs.google.com/spreadsheets/d/1L7kt7GFLWHpHx1L1DQWIx6gGFkGNhdWsWvOR4_mk6JM/edit?usp=sharing] which is where I make all the changes first.
+You can download the CSV file from this project to check it or click this [Drive link](https://docs.google.com/spreadsheets/d/1L7kt7GFLWHpHx1L1DQWIx6gGFkGNhdWsWvOR4_mk6JM/edit?usp=sharing) which is where I make all the changes first.

+# Feedback

+All feedback to propose better solutions, management, ideas or advice to hone my testing skills is greatly welcomed.

 # Author